Installing Avi Vantage in Amazon Web Services

-Avi Service Engines (SEs) handle all data plane operations within Avi Vantage by receiving and executing instructions from the Controller.
-The SEs perform load balancing and all client- and server-facing network interactions.
+- Avi Controller cluster: Avi Service Engines (SEs) handle all data plane operations within Avi Vantage by receiving and executing instructions from the Avi Controller.
+The SEs perform load balancing and handle client and server traffic.

 For more information on Avi Vantage’s components, refer to Avi Vantage Architectural Overview.

 - Credential methods

 Avi Controller and Avi Service Engines use specific ports for management and network services.
 The firewall should allow traffic for these ports.

 For the detailed information on the required management ports, refer to Protocol Ports Used by Avi Vantage for Management Communication

 When deploying Avi Vantage within Amazon Web Services (AWS), the installation wizard prompts for input of credential information.
 You are not required to enter AWS Secret and Access key credentials.
 The credentials can be entered in either of the following forms:

 - Identity and Access Management (IAM) roles: IAM roles are the set of policies that define access to resources within AWS.
 The roles and the policies that define their access are defined in JSON files.
 This method does not require an AWS account key.
 Instead, the role and policy files must be downloaded from Avi Networks and installed using the AWS CLI.
 (Download links for the role and policy files, and the required AWS CLI syntax, are provided in this article.)
 After setting up the IAM roles, return to this article to install the Avi Vantage EC2 instance.
 Use this method if you don’t want to enter AWS credentials.